Be Aware of the ‘Reasonable and Customary’ Clause in your Health Insurance Policy

 Dinesh, 45 years old, must undergo heart surgery next month.
 He visits a hospital where he finds out that his surgery will cost him INR 5 lakhs.
 The insurance company determines that there is overbilling, the reasonable charges for the surgery shouldn’t be more than INR 3 lakhs, based on their research of the same procedure across multiple similar quality hospitals in the area.
 In this case, the insurer will pay only the reasonable charge of Rs.
 3 Lakhs, and Dinesh will have to foot the remainder of the amount of INR 2 lakhs.

-How can you protect from deductions on account of the Reasonable & Customary clause?
+How can you protect yourself from deductions on account of the Reasonable & Customary clause?

 In cases of planned treatment, it's best to check the charges of the hospital before you get admitted.
 The hospital will give you an estimate of what charges they would apply depending on the type of room you select.
 When you have this breakup available, you could make some quick calls to check what similar grade hospitals in the surrounding area will charge.